 - Cook the shrimps on high heat to quickly sear and lock in their natural juices.
 The olive oil will help stabilize the butter to prevent burning.

 - As the angel hair pasta will continue to cook when tossed with the rest of the ingredients, decrease cook time about 1 minute less than recommended on the package.

 - 1 tablespoon fresh basil, chiffonaded

 - 1 pound large shrimps, peeled and deveined, leaving tail intact

 - salt and pepper to taste

-- 1 tablespoon Parmesan cheese, shredded
+- 1 tablespoon Parmesan cheese, grated

-- In a wide skillet over medium low heat, add butter and cook until it begins to brown.
-Add garlic and continue to cook, stirring regularly, until lightly browned and aromatic.
+- In a wide skillet over medium-low heat, add butter.
+When butter just begins to melt, add garlic and continue to cook, stirring regularly, for about 2 to 3 minutes or until lightly browned and aromatic.

 - Add basil and chili flakes.
 Remove garlic butter sauce from pan, leaving about 1 tablespoon, and set aside.

 - Increase heat to high.
 Add shrimps and cook for about 2 to 3 minutes or until color changes to pink and cooked through.
 Season with salt and pepper to taste.

 - Add pasta, garlic butter sauce, and parmesan cheese.
 Gently toss to combine and continue to cook just until heated through.

 - Divide onto serving plates and garnish with Parmesan cheese.
 Serve hot.